Pipe Viewer: Online Manual

 -T, --buffer-percent

 Turn on the transfer buffer percentage display.
 This will show the percentage of the transfer buffer in use - but see the caveat under %T in the FORMATTING section below.
-Implies -C.
+Implies -C. The transfer buffer percentage is shown in curly brackets {}.

 -A NUM, --last-written NUM